Most of my life has been spent living near a military base. My cousins, brother and numerous other family members have all served in the military.

 My reasons for going above and beyond are based entirely on understanding their story and the difficulty finding a vendor who cares about the financial hurdles of hiring a coordinator, an officiant and especially a photography team.

 Complimentary photos and discs are always provided for military families, first responders, fire & police.
-That’s right, even when it costs me money to go to the expense of printing film and copying photos to a cd, I do.
+That’s right, even when it costs me money to go to the expense of copying photos to a cd, I do.

 Several readers have inquired about volunteer fire department fundraisers and why we always try to find time to attend fundraisers.
 Small town America relies heavily on the volunteer fire department personnel.